Yoshitaka-Shinagawa/Llano-Lab-Analysis-Program/README.md

 * Possibly add a way to scale rectangular and polygonal ROIs
 * Possibly add a way to process other types of images
 * Possibly add a GUI to make it easier to use

+motion_corrector
+96+97: Change to folder_name
+106: Change warning to "No tiffs found"